open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 ## How container logs look like

-First of all we need to quickly recall the different container log formats that we can meet out there:
+First of all let's quickly recall the different container log formats that can be met out there:

 - Docker container logs: